SteveBarnett/human-centred/feedback.md

 - **Negative and expected**: Something we already know we could improve.
 - **Negative and unexpected**: Something we didn't know we could improve.

+## Feedback with the most emotional power

+- A domain we care about
+- An are we feel uncertain about

 ---

 Sources: